croaky/homebrewing/batches/1-hop-bursted-ipa.md

 Sanitize auto-siphon, tubing, bottle filler, and bottle caps.
 Add a drop of Star-San to each clean bottle.
 Rinse each bottle with water.
+Spray thief, test tube, and hydrometer with Star-San.

+Remove rubber stopper and airlock.
+Use thief to take sample of beer into test tube.
+[Take a hydrometer reading][hydrometer].

+[hydrometer]: ../hydrometer.md

 Insert siphon tube halfway into secondary fermenter and stir slowly for a minute.